Code-Institute-Submissions/Jikazu-wowquiz/README.md

    - Solution: Added in the code to hide the scorebox h3 and change the text in the question area to what the final score is.
    3. Showing only the choices and not the placeholder text as well in the choice buttons.
    - Solution: Changed the way entirely I was displaying them to get the values from the array of questions.
+   4. Clicking next button without having made a choice threw an error in the console.
+   - Added in the code that if useranswer is above 1 rather than 0, then the buttons changes back to it's original colour.

    Other than the above, I had some general difficulties knowing where to begin, but after having talks with my mentor and peers I decided to completely revamp my code at one point.
 I also had some general spelling mistakes and open brackets that has been remedied.